 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Keep things light and easy with this no-cook salad filled with fresh, juicy tomatoes, crunchy corn, and peppery basil.
 It's the ultimate, no-sweat side dish for grilled meat or fish.

 Use only the freshest, sweetest corn for this recipe.
-The kind that’s so tender and sweet you can eat it raw since that's exactly what happens here!
-Yes, you can eat corn raw, and this salad takes full advantage of its ultra-sweetness by pairing it with bright, acidic tomatoes.
+The kind that’s so tender and sweet you can eat it raw—it isn't being cooked for this recipe!
+Yes, you can safely eat corn raw, and this salad takes full advantage of its ultra-sweetness by pairing it with bright, acidic tomatoes.
 Use ripe, high-quality tomatoes for the best results.
 Add fresh basil and you have a very summery combination.
 This salad packs well and is good for cookouts, picnics, and more.

 - 1/4 teaspoon fine sea salt

 - 1 shallot (or 1/4 small red onion)

 - 3 ears corn